 About Medical Simulation – Resources, Jobs, Vendors & More…

-Simulation allows for the safe training of learners engaging in activities that would otherwise be too dangerous to practice.
-For example, it is far too risky (and expensive) to send a new 747 jumbo jet pilot 40,000 feet into the air to practice a 3-engine failure drill.
+Medical Simulation was derived from the aviation industry, which has utilized simulation-based learning practices to train pilots since just after World War I. Simulation allows for the safe training of learners engaging in activities that would otherwise be too dangerous or rare in occurrence to practice.
+For example, the risk and expense to send new 747 jumbo jet pilots 40,000 feet into the air to practice a 3-engine failure drill is too great.
 Whereas with a hyper-realistic hydraulic-enabled simulator, a new pilot could learn to perform such maneuvers safely on the ground.

 Medical Simulation Methodology